Where to Walk and Not Walk the Great Wall of China

 Book VIATOR for your Great Wall of China experience

-When visiting Beijing, a trip to the Mutianyu Great Wall of China is easily done with Viator.
+When visiting Beijing, a trip to the Mutianyu Great Wall of China is easily made with Viator.

-Whether you want to spend most of the day walking between the Towers, add on a lunch stop or another attraction, Viator has another of options to suit your available time and budget.
+Whether you want to spend most of the day walking between the Towers, add a lunch stop, or visit another attraction, Viator has other options to suit your available time and budget.

-Just click below to find out the various tours available along with prices.
+Just click below to find out the various tours that are available.

 Mutianyu Great Wall of China

-The first thing we noticed was the bus drivers accent.
-He sounded as if he was from Cornwall in England as his Northern Chinese accent seemed to roll the R’s.
+The first thing we noticed was the bus driver’s accent.
+His Northern Chinese accent sounded like he was from Cornwall, England, and his accent seemed to roll the R’s.

 We needed to organise food and drinks because we would spend most of the day walking the Great Wall.
 Our guide mentioned we could organise it at Subway.